thisismypotpie/Star-Wars-X-Wing-App-Front-End/Journal and Logs/Simon_Journal.md

 Starting on more media query work, first today will be Stats screen.
 Separate team screens will be tough: View-Team-Screen, View-Team-Remove-Ship-Screen and View-Team-Stats-Screen.
 Ended up getting stats screen, pilot screen and upgrade screen today....
 Much CSS.
 Reorganized entire grids, messed with button arrangement and font sizes to great lengths.

 7/20/20
 More and more media queries for improving mobile design.
 Getting upgrade-type-selection-screen.
+Many small modifications to upgrade selection screen as well.
+Grids now adapt to screen size.
+Things look weird right after pixel break points, but definitely movin' in the right direction.
+Got the upgrade removal pop-up modal mobile friendly as well.

+Up next I will need to address the rest of the team options screens as well as save/load screens.